tan75/ExLibris/README.md

 ## How to install

-Download the code from this repo and open it a NodeJS project.
+Download the code from this repo and open it as a NodeJS project.

 ## How to run